vt-sailbot/vt_sailbot/README.md

     `pip install setuptools==58.2.0`

     If ros2 run does not work the first time, then that means that you have not yet sourced the setup.bash file and added it to your bashrc file.
         Open your bashrc file which should be located at ~/.bashrc.
-And then add the following lines using your favorite test editor:
+And then add the following lines using your favorite text editor:
         `source {PATH TO COLCON WORKSPACE}/install/setup.bash`
         `source /opt/ros/humble/setup.bash`